-ECE 100 Into to Early Childhood
+ECE 100 Intro to Early Childhood

 3 cr. hrs.; 3 lecture hours; 0 lab hours per week.
+Prerequisites: REA 098 and ENG 091 "C" or better; or appropriate placement score.

 This course provides a general overview of the history, the present and future outlook of early childhood education.
 Students study types of early childhood programs, develop techniques and observational skills for working with young children and families, and investigate early childhood career paths.
 10 hours of observation in a licensed early childhood setting are required.
 A current physical, TB test, background check and/or fingerprinting may be required.